 Beginning as early as 2004, the State of Connecticut began to negotiate with the United States Department of the Navy over the placement and ownership of the floating dock that would give the water taxi access to the Submarine Force Museum and USS Nautilus.
 The state did not wish to gift the dock unconditionally to the Navy, but the navy was only willing or able to accept unconditional gifts.
 Discussions lasted for several years and around 2009 apparently petered out without a resolution.

-Whatever the specifics, it is clear that despite the progress that had been made on the park, by this time, fatigue over the protracted implementation period had stalled the project.
+Whatever the specifics, it is clear that despite the progress that had been made, by this time, fatigue over the protracted implementation period had stalled the project.
 The remaining state funds allocated in 1990 were spent to support improvements to the New London Parade Plaza and conservation work on the Groton Monument.